enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 How to extend
 -------------

-New equations of state can be added by subclassing and providing the subclass with implementations for the pure virtual functions ``EnzoEquationOfState``
+New equations of state can be added by subclassing and providing the subclass with implementations for the pure virtual functions ``EnzoEquationOfState``. *Once a second concrete subclass of* ``EnzoEquationOfState`` *is provided, it may be worthwhile to introduce a factory method.*

 =============
 Reconstructor
 =============

 The reconstruction algorithms have been factored out to their own classes.
 All implementation of reconstruction algorithms are derived from the ``EnzoReconstructor`` abstract base class.

-Pointers to concrete derived objects that encapsulate a particular object can be retrieved using the ``EnzoReconstructor::construct_reconstructor`` static factory method.
+To get a pointer to an instance of a concrete implementation of ``EnzoReconstructor``, use the ``EnzoReconstructor::construct_reconstructor`` static factory method:

 .. code-block:: c++